Willie Harris Fit for White Sox Because They ‘Got Swag; I Got Swag'

 The White Sox managerial search is in full swing after Tony La Russa stepped down due to health-related issues.
 They reportedly interviewed Astros bench coach Joe Espada Wednesday and have contacted Braves third base coach Ron Washington.

 Harris, who’s spent the past two seasons as Cubs third base coach, is a familiar name in these circles.
-He was on the White Sox’ 2005 championship team, managed in their farm system from 2016-17 and interviewed for the job in 2020 that went to La Russa.
+He was on the White Sox’ 2005 championship team, coached in their farm system from 2016-17 (managing in the latter) and interviewed for the job in 2020 that went to La Russa.

 He called that 2020 opportunity a “great” experience, even though he was realistic with himself and his chances to land the job with La Russa, a Hall of Famer, also in the mix.